crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

 	You can also make manual changes as you see fit in an editor.

- 2. Publish the updated version of your application to Bluemix.
-Use this command:
+ 2. Publish the updated version of your application to Bluemix

     `cf push hello_app_2 --no-route`